60 Leading Designers and Influencers of Sixties Fashions

 Bridget Riley - (near right) Op-art artist and designer whose work was widely used in dress and fabric designs.

-Beene - Born Samuel Albert Bozeman Jr, he his first design
+Beene - Born Samuel Albert Bozeman Jr, his first design job

-job was at Teal Traina, where he stayed until 1963, leaving to launch
+was at Teal Traina, where he stayed until 1963, leaving to launch his

-his own label.
-Beene's 'signature' designs included elaborate seams,
+own label.
+Beene's 'signature' designs included elaborate seams, architectural

-architectural construction, graphic black and white motifs and clinging
+construction, graphic black and white motifs and clinging silhouettes

-silhouettes cut on the bias and were an immediate success.
-US Vogue
+cut on the bias and were an immediate success.
+US Vogue featured Jean

-featured Jean Shrimpton wearing a dress from his first collection and
+Shrimpton wearing a dress from his first collection and within four

 with ethnic influences, best known for popularising the 'poncho'.